About the NHS pay review body

 - There is no evidence available at national level to justify or support differential increases in 2017/18.
 The average one per cent envelope is not enough to make any significant targeting worthwhile.
 To do so would be seen as inequitable and potentially damaging to staff morale and employment relations.

-You can download a copy of the full NHS PRB submission here.
+You can download a copy of our full 2017/18 NHS PRB submission here.